wcaaan/stripchar/README.md

 ## Description:
 ```

-when you are working with Javascript | Node.js you can simply strip or replace all special characters,
+when you are working with Javascript | Node.js you can simply filter, strip or replace special characters,
 alphabets and numerics from string or object by using this repository.
 ```